rashid-m/corbettmaths/trie/README.md

 #Trie package
 It's patricia merkle tree based on ethereum design and implementation (geth)

+The core of the trie, and its sole requirement in terms of the protocol specification is to provide a single value that identifies a given set of key-value pairs, which may be either a 32 byte sequence or the empty byte sequence
 ## encoding
 compact hex data to save storage, this kind of encoding only effect data from node to storage and vice versa
 ## node